diojin/mockingjay/docs/books/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ### The ZooKeeper Service
 #### Zookeeper Data Model
-ZooKeeper maintains a hierarchical tree of nodes called znodes.
-A znode stores data and has an associated ACL.
+ZooKeeper maintains a hierarchical tree of nodes called znodes. `A znode stores data and has an associated ACL`.
 ZooKeeper is designed for coordination (which typically uses small datafiles), not high-volume data storage, so there is `a limit of 1 MB` on the amount of data that may be stored in any znode.

-Data access(read/write) is atomic.
+`Data access(read/write) is atomic`.

 ZooKeeper does not support an append operation.